Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 .
 ## porPOIse Layers List

 Log in  to your porPOIse account.
-The URL to access it has the form below, but replace ExampleArtist with your own full name (no blanks!):
+The URL to access it has the form below, but replace ExampleArtist with the porPOIse account name that the admin created for you. (no blanks!):

 https://hiddenhistoriesjtown.org/artists/ExampleArtist/php/web/dashboard/